AlexandriteErikParacelsus/githubprofilecheat3/README.md

  `$ git push -u origin master`

 ## :yum: Contributing
-You can help us to improve this repo by submitting a [Pull Request](https://github.com/ErikParacelsus/githubprofilecheat3/pulls) on our GitHub page.
+You can help us to improve this repo by submitting a [Pull Request](https://github.com/ErikParacelsus/githubprofilecheat3/pulls) on our GitHub page or submit an [Issue](https://github.com/ErikParacelsus/githubprofilecheat3/issues).

 ## :scroll: License
 MIT